anstropleuton/ignite/README.md

 # Introduction

 ## Welcome to Ignite - programming language that transpiles down to C++!
 This project started as my replacement to C, I did not like the "do it all yourself" aspect of it.
 I know it is quite fun to make small code that all work together to solve large problems, but it got bored to me so I decided to make a programming language that transpiles down to C++!
-It transpiles to C++ instead of C just let C++ do some heavy lifting for me...
+It originally started as a transpiler that transpiles Ignite source files down to C, but I have change it to transpile down to C++ instead of C just let C++ do some heavy lifting for me...
+(Some Ignite language constructs aligns well with C++)

 Why didn't I just straight up use C++ you may ask?
 Check the source code of this language transpiler - cause I did use C++ for it.
-C++ has some tricky to understand features that is not my style.
-I would like to use C# but it just refused to elaborate in my Linux system, and I want it to be simple and not filled with OOP (Ignite does have *some* OOP).
+C++ has some tricky to understand features (for me) that are not my style.
+I would like to use C# for its simpler syntaxes but it just refused to elaborate in my Linux system, and I want it to be simple and not filled with OOP (Ignite does have *some* OOP).
 I have tried other programming languages but they just don't fit my style so, here born the Ignite (~~setting flame to every other programming languages~~).
 I am also highly against the concept of "Data Hiding" or "Access Specifier" (primary reason why I don't like using `class` in C++) and I wanted to achieve freedom and customization in my language.

 Ignite is inspired by multitude of programming languages, mainly C/C++, and sometimes C#, Python, Rust (yes).
 So I **want** the readers to be familiar with the concepts in C/C++ programming language before diving deep in this tutorial.
-This is **not** a beginners guide to programming and beginners are highly encouraged to learn the C (preferably from https://beej.us/guide/bgc) and C++ (preferably from https://learncpp.com) before taking this tutorial.
-You don't need to learn all of C++ but vast amount of C knowledge is ideal.
+This is **not** a beginners guide to programming and beginners are highly encouraged to learn the Cz (preferably from https://beej.us/guide/bgc) and C++ (preferably from https://learncpp.com) before taking this tutorial.
+You don't need to learn all of C/C++ but a vast amount of C/C++ knowledge is ideal.

-Remember that Ignite only transpiles the high level Ignite source files down to C source file.
+Remember that Ignite only transpiles the high level Ignite source files down to C++ source file.
 It does not compile all the way down to assembly or machine code (binary, or whatever you call it).
 You might consider installing a C++ compiler to compile it all the way down to a machine code.

 ### Whom this Programming Language Is For?
 - Myself.